symil/lava/README.md

 [Vulkan documentation repository](https://github.com/KhronosGroup/Vulkan-Docs).
 This repository is up to date with the `master` branch.

-If you wish to generate the wrapper for a specific version (requires Node.js):
+If you wish to generate the wrapper for a specific version, you can do (requires Node.js):

 - `npm install`
 - `node generate.js --tag <version>`

-Where `<version>` is a branch or tag name of the Vulkan-Docs repository (e.g "v1.1.80").
+Where `<version>` is a branch or tag name of the Vulkan-Docs repository (for example "v1.1.80").
 The script will download the appropriate files in the `download/` folder and generates the new source files in `src/vk/`.